 We tried everything, until one day I realized that by completely protecting her from hearing it at all, I minimized the stress for all of us.
 How did I do this?

-I used a room in our home with no windows.
+I created a hiding place for her – I used a room in our home with no windows.
 For us, it was a small guest bathroom.
-I put her bed in this bathroom, along with a few of her toys.
+I put her bed in this bathroom, along with her favorite toy, and a special treat.

 I made sure she had water and food, and felt comfortable and loved.